 Escape Room Reviews – How to Gain More Stars!

-Quite simply: Ask nicely, tell them how to do it and you will gain more reviews.
+Quite simply: Ask nicely for escape room reviews, tell them how to do it and you will gain more reviews.

 This post is based on some excellent information I gained from this article by Scott Britton at OKDork